-- To avoid rendering the SRS inoperative, which could increase the risk of personal injury or death in the event of a collision which would result in air bag inflation, all maintenance should be performed by an authorized NIS-SAN dealer. - Improper maintenance, including incorrect removal and installation of the SRS, can lead to personal injury caused by unintentional activation of the system.
-For removal of Spiral Cable and Air Bag Module, see the RS section. - Do not use electrical test equipment on any circuit related to the SRS unless instructed to in this Service Manual.
-Spiral cable and wiring harnesses (except "SEAT BELT PRE-TENSIONER") covered with yellow insulation either just before the harness connectors or for the complete harness are related to the SRS. - The vehicle (except Crew Cab model) is equipped with a passenger air bag deactivation switch which can be operated by the customer.
+To avoid rendering the SRS inoperative, which could increase the risk of personal injury or death in the event of a collision which would result in air bag inflation, all maintenance should be performed by an authorized NIS-SAN dealer.

+Improper maintenance, including incorrect removal and installation of the SRS, can lead to personal injury caused by unintentional activation of the system.
+For removal of Spiral Cable and Air Bag Module, see the RS section.

+Do not use electrical test equipment on any circuit related to the SRS unless instructed to in this Service Manual.
+SRS wiring harnesses can be identified by yellow harness connectors.
+25

+The vehicle (except Crew Cab model) is equipped with a passenger air bag deactivation switch which can be operated by the customer.
 When the passenger air bag is switched OFF, the passenger air bag is disabled and will not inflate in a frontal collision.
 When the passenger air bag is switched ON, the passenger air bag is enabled and could inflate in a frontal collision.
 After SRS maintenance or repair, make sure the passenger air bag deactivation switch is in the same position (ON or OFF) as when the vehicle arrived for service.